 LO3 analyse poetry through application of key terminology and critical concepts;

-Summative assessment will comprise an essay demonstrating knowledge of poetic form and genre; oral presentation and analyses of students’ chosen poems; and a portfolio allowing students to specialise in critical or creative writing.
+Summative assessment will comprise a reflective statement and essay demonstrating knowledge of poetic values, forms and genres; oral presentation and analyses of students’ chosen poems; and a portfolio of students’ own creative writing

 Dobyns, S., (2011) Next Word, Better Word: The Craft of Writing Poetry, Palgrave Macmillan

 Furniss, T. and Bath, M., (2007) Reading Poetry: An Introduction, 2nd ed., Prentice Hall

 Wainwright, J., (2016) Poetry: The Basics, 3rd ed., Routledge